powerpuffpenguin/deno-go-http/deno/README.md

 # deno-go-http

-deno's golang style http client library
+deno's http client library

-This is a golang-style deno http client library. why goalng?
-Because I think deno is similar to golang in some places and I am obsessed with golang.
-I have been looking for a script that is as comfortable as writing golang until I found deno.
+The fetch api is very useful, but for the client, some functions such as cookiejar middleware are needed, so I developed this library

 # Features

-- Simple to use, the api is similar to the original fetch api
+- Consistent with fetch api usage
-- With the help of the [easyts](https://github.com/powerpuffpenguin/easyts) library, it supports the Context interface of golang, which can be operated together with chan select, etc.(Thanks to function overloading you can also ignore Context and use js original AbortController)
+- With the help of the [easyts](https://github.com/powerpuffpenguin/easyts) library, it supports the Context interface of golang
-- Define and support Cookiejar interface (a class Jar that implements the interface is provided, and you can also implement it yourself)
+- Ported cookie and cookiejar according to golang standard library
 - Supports middleware, which can be used to set token retry requests, etc.

 # Index